JaredSartin/CUOpenDayTest/README.md

   - *Additional notes: Went back and updated some of the core packages - had high sev issues.
 Also locked versions fully instead of using the ^ and ~ specifications.
 Finer control of security and build stability*
 - Requirements documentation: 45 minutes
   - *Stage notes: I would have loved to spend time on UX design and UI design, but given that I am nearly 1.5 hours in, I need to design on the fly.*
-- Initial site build: 2.5 hours (so far)
+- Initial site build: 3.75 hours
   - *Notes part 1: Created routable setup with some basics to look similar to the Cardiff University website, lots to do to match brand, but won't focus a lot there.
 Still need to work on the Topic landing and individual Program pages.
 I will want to work on a getting-around and other events pages (the latter being a mega-stretch)*
   - *Notes part 2: Around 2.5 hours into dev, I think I have just the location details pages, the footer bar, and some navigation helpers (top nav and back button) to make, should be less than an hour.
 I did change the drill-downs of the programs to be expandable, since many programs are in the same building for most topics - changed the spec above to match.*
   - *Notes part 3: About 3.5 hours into dev, need to add top-nav and a locations landing page.
 Also a simple footer - that should take about 30 minutes or so and then I have a base site complete.*
-- Polish / Perf / Bugs: (Expected less than an hour)
+  - *Notes part 4: Dev time was just under 4 hours - including some polish work.
+There are some utilities I would extract and tooling to build, but this is a quick standup of the event pages*

-**Total time:** x Hours (includes setup, requirements documentation, node module updates and dev/polish time)
+**Total time:** 5.5 Hours (includes setup, requirements documentation, node module updates and dev/polish time)